What's driving delays?

 The FAA's priority is safety, meaning that, sometimes, delays are necessary.
 The interactive chart below shows data on the top five causes of delays in the National Airspace System (NAS).

 Weather is the leading cause of delays and cancellations, but the FAA’s Command Center works closely with airlines to plan for, and around, expected weather nationwide.
-Learn more about how the FAA navigates around bad weather.
+Learn more about how the FAA navigates around bad weather and works with pilots to help keep flights safe during turbulence.

 Are cancellations getting better or worse?